 For finding the best model parameter set to reproduce the observed CAMF, we compared three different statistics, $\chi^2$, KLD, and maximum likelihood.
 All three resulting models are able to reproduce the bulk of the CAMF reasonably.
 However, only the KLD statistics returned a model which also fits the low number density regimes of the CAMF successfully, in particular in the {high-age and high-mass regimes}.

-A posterior analysis by random sampling of the models was used to determine whether a configuration similar to the observed cluster sample was a likely configuration of such a model sample.
-For this, the different statistics as well as the total cluster number were used to quantify deviations between models and their samples, and assess whether the observed cluster sample could be differentiated from a model sample based on the observed values of the different statistics.
-The base model, published in \citet{mwscmass}, could be differentiated from observations by $\chi^2$, KLD, and total cluster number, but not by the maximum likelihood method.
-The models returned from $\chi^2$ and maximum likelihood could be differentiated less easily, but also showed deviations in at least two of the statistics considered.
-The model returned from the KLD in particular was best able to reproduce the observed cluster number and could only be differentiated from observations by the maximum likelihood method.
+A posterior analysis by random sampling of the models was used to determine whether a configuration similar to the observed cluster sample is a likely configuration of such a model sample.
+For this, the different statistics as well as the total cluster number were used to quantify deviations between models and their samples, and assess whether the observed cluster sample can be differentiated from a model sample based on the observed values of the different statistics.
+The base model, published in \citet{mwscmass}, can be differentiated from observations by $\chi^2$, KLD, and total cluster number, but not by the maximum likelihood method.
+The models returned from $\chi^2$ and maximum likelihood can be differentiated less easily, but also show deviations in at least two of the statistics considered.
+The model returned from the KLD in particular is best able to reproduce the observed cluster number and can only be differentiated from observations by the maximum likelihood method.

 Using principal component analysis, we derived the ellipsoidal shape of the 11-dimensional posterior distribution in parameter space for the different MCMC runs.
-The semi-major axes of the ellipsoids (given by the square root of the {normalised covariance matrix} eigenvalues) vary by a factor of four, e.g.~from ${\sqrt{\lambda_0}=0.341}$ to ${\sqrt{\lambda_{10}}=1.486}$ for the $D_\mrm{KL}$-fit (see also Fig.~\ref{fig:eigenvectors}).
+The semi-major axes of the ellipsoids (given by the square root of the {normalised covariance matrix} eigenvalues) vary by a factor of four, for example from ${\sqrt{\lambda_0}=0.341}$ to ${\sqrt{\lambda_{10}}=1.486}$ for the $D_\mrm{KL}$-fit (see also Fig.~\ref{fig:eigenvectors}).
 These eigenvalues give the variance of the parameter vector in the direction of the eigenvector relative to the individual parameter variances.
 An eigenvalue smaller than 1 corresponds to a combination of parameters that is more tightly constrained than the parameters are individually, while an eigenvalue larger than 1 corresponds to a combination that is constrained less so.
 The eigenvectors corresponding to both the smallest and largest eigenvalues are similar for the posteriors of the different runs, indicating that the different fit statistics realise the same constraints imposed by the observed CAMF.
 The model parameters are very well constrained in two dimensions fixing the upper age limit and the position of the maximum of the CAMF and badly constrained in one dimension corresponding to low-mass end of the distribution.